 Degrees: B.A.
 University of Pennsylvania; M.A.
 Stanford; Ph.D.
 Stanford

-Selected Research: Haitian History: New Perspectives (Routledge, 2012); The Abbe Gregoire and the French Revolution: The Making of Modern Universalism (Univ. of California Press, 2005); "Robespierre, Old Regime Feminist: Gender, the Late Eighteenth Century and the French Revolution Revisited," in Journal of Modern History 82, no. 1 (March 2010): 1 – 29.
+Selected Research: Haitian History: New Perspectives (Routledge, 2012); The Abbe Gregoire and the French Revolution: The Making of Modern Universalism (Univ. of California Press, 2005); “Still Unthinkable?
+The Haitian Revolution and the Reception of Michel-Rolph Trouillot’s Silencing the Past,” Journal of Haitian Studies 19, no. 2 (Fall 2013): 75 – 103; "Robespierre, Old Regime Feminist: Gender, the Late Eighteenth Century and the French Revolution Revisited," in Journal of Modern History 82, no. 1 (March 2010): 1 – 29.

 Prof. Alyssa Goldstein Sepinwall earned a B.A. in intellectual history and political philosophy at the University of Pennsylvania and M.A. and Ph.D. degrees in history from Stanford University.
 Before coming to CSUSM, she was Lucius N. Littauer Postdoctoral Fellow at the Center for Advanced Judaic Studies at the University of Pennsylvania.
 In 2000, Prof. Sepinwall was one of thirty early-career scholars selected to participate in the International Seminar on the Atlantic World at Harvard University.

-She teaches courses in comparative world, Haitian and European history, focusing on intercultural contact, revolutions, French colonialism (Hist 381), travel, and the history of ideas.
+She teaches courses in comparative world, European, Jewish and Haitian history, focusing on intercultural contact, revolutions, French colonialism, travel, and the history of ideas.

 Prof. Sepinwall's research focuses on the late 18th and early 19th centuries, particularly in France and Haiti.
 Her scholarship focuses on the origins of modern thinking about difference, whether religious, racial, linguistic or gender.
 Past projects include the French revolutionary priest and abolitionist Henri Grégoire; the impact of the Haitian Revolution in the United States and France; a comparative analysis of slavery, race and memory in the United States and France; debates about gender in Enlightenment and revolutionary France; Atlantic Revolutions; Napoleon and the Jews; new ideas of biography; teaching France in world history; and representations of colonialism, slavery and universalism in French film.